Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Groupoid Banach algebras and inverse semigroup disintegration

 We fix a twisted action $(\alpha,u)$ of an inverse semigroup $S$ on $C_0(X)$ and let $(\G,\LL)$ be the associated twisted groupoid as described in the previous subsection.
 By Lemma~\ref{lem:twisted_groupoids_come_from_twisted_actions} every twisted \'etale groupoid arises in this way.
-It follows from the construction that the sets $U_t = \{ [t,x] : x \in X_t \}$, $t\in S$, form a wide inverse semigroup of bisections of $\G$, which by abuse of notation we will identify with $S$ in the notation of $F^S(\G,\LL)$.
+The sets $U_t = \{ [t,x] : x \in X_t \}$, $t\in S$, together with $X$ form a unital wide inverse subsemigroup of $ S(\LL)\subseteq \Bis(\G)$.
+We denote it by $\overline{S}$.
 For each $t\in S$ we have a linear isometric isomorphism